Angelina Jolie and Brad Pitt's custody tangle

 - Jolie's camp says she will retain custody

-- Pitt's camp dispute's that
+- Pitt's camp disputes that

+- Want more stories like this delivered to your inbox daily?
+Click here

 (CNN)Who gets custody of the Pitt-Jolie children?